R2Northstar/ModdingDocs/docs/source/reference/respawn/native_server/sp.rst

 .. cpp:function:: void SaveGame_CreateWithCommitDelay( string saveName, int saveVersion, float delay, int trycount )

-  Doa a save.
+  Do a save.

-  Will call back ``bool CodeCallback_SaveGameIsSafeToCommit()`` to validate it is ok to commit the save file.
+  Will call back ``bool CodeCallback_SaveGameIsSafeToCommit()`` to validate if it is ok to commit the save file.

 .. cpp:function:: void SaveGame_Commit()